JereKuusela/valheim-expand_world_data/README.md

   - If the there is no dungeon swap, then the room must swap the object A.
   - If you need to handle both situations, add swap for both A and X objects.

 Note: To prevent a custom object being swapped, use a dummy object and then create a swap for it.
-For example acustom object A would get swapped to object X, then use object D instead and swap it back to the object A.
+For example a custom object A would get swapped to object X, then use object D instead and swap it back to the object A.

 Note: Objects can be removed by swapping to nothing.